mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 Imagine that Kate's best friend works at the food delivery aggregator app and can provide some information about delivery companies.
 He's got a model to estimate the probability of the component given the observation $P(t=c|{x_i})$.

-In plan English, he has black box that takes a number of orders in a 10 min interval and outputs the probability that the orders are managed by Uber Eats or Deliveroo.
+In plain English, he has black box that takes a number of orders in a 10 min interval and outputs the probability that the orders are managed by Uber Eats or Deliveroo.
 We can use this posterior distribution to get a formula for the likelihood that's almost like the complete-data formula.

 $$